This Garden Of Bizarre Trees In Northern California Needs To Be Seen To Be Believed

 Erlandson died shortly after and many of his trees were seemingly forgotten.
 By the late 70s, only around 40 of the 70 Circus Trees remained and they were scheduled to be destroyed.
 However, they ended up being relocated in 1985 to what is now known as Gilroy Gardens.

-Today, you can view 25 of Axel Erlandson's original Circus Trees.
+Today, you can view several of the 25 of Axel Erlandson's original Circus Trees.
 The Four Legged Giant even remains!
 These trees may look totally bizarre, but they actually represent one man's entirely unique imagination.
 Seeing them in-person is a must, so check them out at 3050 Hecker Pass Hwy, Gilroy, CA 95020.